java

 Blog Image

-Learn to integrate Apache Kafka with Spring Security for real-time event-driven authentication and secure microservices.
-Build scalable distributed systems today!
+Learn how to integrate Apache Kafka with Spring Cloud Stream for scalable event-driven microservices.
+Simplify messaging patterns and boost performance.

 Blog Image